Do Traffic Violations Show Up on Criminal Background Check? (Tickets)

 Will My Speeding Ticket Show Up on a Background Check?

 Do traffic violations show up on criminal background check reports?
-In short, the answer is yes — and no. With speeding tickets, the answer depends on how fast and how dangerous the incident, and how the police report is written.
+In short, the answer is yes — and no. With speeding tickets, the answer depends on how fast and how dangerous the incident is and how the police report is written.

 Most traffic violations are not criminal citations, meaning they will likely not appear on a search.
 However, criminal citations are likely to show up on a background check showing arrests (which is all background checks).

-Traffic violations either show up as a criminal citation or civil conviction.1
+Traffic violations either show up as a criminal citation or a civil conviction.1

 When someone is applying for an open job position, it can help to know exactly what will appear on criminal history reports.